trustedanalytics/atk/doc/source/ds_lda.rst

 Setup
 -----

-Establish a connection to the ATK Rest Server.
+Establish a connection to the ATK REST Server.
 This handle will be used for the remainder of the script.

 Get server URL and credentials file from the TAP administrator.